-(Khenpo passed away on the 15th day of the 11th month (6/1/2004), following which this tribute was written.
+(KHENPO JIGPHUN passed away on the 15th day of the 11th month (6/1/2004), following which this tribute was written.
 See his praise of Bhutan at the end.)

-He was recognized in 1937 as the reincarnate of Terton Sogyal alias Lerab Lingpa (1856-1926), the Nyingma guru of the 13th Dalai Lama Thubten Gyatsho, and became a monk at Nubzur Gonpa, a branch of the Palyul monastery in Sertar.
+Like most of his visionary experiences, this event unfolded with an extemporaneous hymn of celebration.
+He led a life of revelation and composition of religious teachings, known as dgong gter or Mind Treasure.
+This made him the greatest terton of modern times.
+In 1937, he was recognized as the reincarnation of Terton Sogyal (1856-1926), the Nyingmapa of the 13th Dalai Lama Thubten Gyatsho.
+He became a monk at Nubzur Gonpa, a branch of the Palyul monastery in Sertar.
 However, he received his formal religious training at Changma Rithro in Dzachukha under Thubga Rinpoche undergoing much hardship.

 The slopes of Larung Gar were soon hosts to a rapidly expanding shanty town built by the community of disciples who flocked around him.
 Registered as an educational establishment rather than as a monastery, Larung Gar became a renowned hub of Buddhist scholarship.
-At its height at the turn of this millennium, it had close to 10,000 monks and nuns and produced hundreds of young erudite Khenpos who spread Khenpo’s teachings far and wide.
-The monastic sprawl spread over hills with its three quartiers for lay disciples, nuns, and monks each forming a community on its own.
+At its peak in the early 2000s, it had nearly 10,000 monks and nuns.
+It also produced hundreds of erudite Khenpos who spread Khenpo’s teachings globally.
+The monastic sprawl covered hills with three quartiers, forming separate communities for lay disciples, nuns, and monks.

 Almost two-thirds consisted of nuns and Khenpo’s niece, Muntsho, who was recognized as a spiritual SKU, headed the nuns.

 It was during this trip that Khenpo’s entourage also made a brief sojourn to Bhutan.
 In the midst of a scrub Chen in Kyichu Lhakhang, conducted by H.H.
-Dilgo Khyentse Rinpoche and attended by His Majesty and The Royal Queen Mother, Khenpo had one of his spontaneous revelations of dgongs gter.
+Dilgo Khyentse Rinpoche and attended by His Majesty and The Royal Queen Mother, Khenpo JigphunI had one of his spontaneous revelations of dgongs gter.
 The ‘rediscovered’ track is a discourse of seven verses praising Bhutan, her King, and the people in elegant and vibrant poetry.
 It also touches on Bhutan’s future prospects in a figurative style that is typical of other ma prophecies.
 Ever since, Khenpo had been an ambassador for Bhutan speaking highly of the beautiful country, the pious people, and the rich and thriving Buddhist culture.

 Many Bhutanese monks have become his disciples and a few like myself not only received teachings from him in India but also in Larung Gar in Kham.
 Lam Nidup of Shingkhar even become a well-known person in Khenpo’s center.

-On his return to Tibet, Khenpo came under constant Chinese government scrutiny and surveillance allegedly for the link he had made with the Dalai Lama during his trip to India.
+On his return to Tibet, Khenpo Jigphun came under constant Chinese government scrutiny and surveillance allegedly for the link he had made with the Dalai Lama during his trip to India.
 Besides, the number of his Han disciples gradually increased as devotees from mainland China, Taiwan, Singapore, and Hong Kong poured in.
 Of almost 10,000 followers in 2001, over 1000 were Han Chinese.

 The community at Larung Gar continued under the supervision of Khenpo’s senior disciples, with frequent skirmishes between members and the PSB who were residing there.
 In autumn, 2002, Khenpo returned to Larung Gar, still suffering from failing health.
 Upon his return, the nomadic people from surrounding regions flocked again in spite of Chinese restrictions.